google/WebFundamentals/src/content/en/tools/chrome-devtools/dom/index.md

 [Appendix: HTML versus the DOM](#appendix) for an explanation.

 ## View DOM nodes {: #view }

+The DOM Tree of the Elements panel is where you do all DOM-related activities in DevTools.

 ### Inspect a node {: #inspect }